Last updated on 2026-04-08

 Featured Experiences

-• Field trips to geological sites and active mining operations to enhance practical learning.
+- Hands-on learning through field trips to various geological sites and active mining operations.

 Career Options